-Fortunately, Surveys for Jira not only allows for unlimited questions but complete configuration of your surveys so you can ask the questions you need, in the formats you want, to dig deep into uncovering what customers really think about your service.
+Fortunately, Surveys for Jira not only allows for unlimited questions but the complete configuration of your surveys so you can ask the questions you need, in the formats you want, to dig deep into uncovering what customers really think about your service.

-Put simply, Surveys for Jira is a must have gather insight needed to make real change to your processes.
+Put simply, Surveys for Jira is a must-have gather insight needed to make real change to your processes.

 A Snapshot Comparison Between Native Jira Service Desk and Surveys for Jira